More than half of all solitary pulmonary nodules are noncancerous (benign). Benign nodules have many causes, including

 - If repeated x-rays show that the nodule size has not changed in 2 years, it is most likely benign and a biopsy is not needed.

-Your doctor may choose to biopsy the nodule to rule out cancer if:
+Your provider may choose to biopsy the nodule to rule out cancer if:

 - You are a smoker.